-The time of year with warmer water lasts for 4.1 months, from June 6 to October 8, with an average temperature above 81°F. The day of the year with the warmest water is August 11, with an average temperature of 86°F.
+The time of year with warmer water lasts for 4.0 months, from June 6 to October 8, with an average temperature above 81°F. The month of the year in Tampa with the warmest water is August, with an average temperature of 85°F.

-The time of year with cooler water lasts for 3.2 months, from December 18 to March 25, with an average temperature below 69°F. The day of the year with the coolest water is February 4, with an average temperature of 64°F.
+The time of year with cooler water lasts for 3.2 months, from December 18 to March 25, with an average temperature below 69°F. The month of the year in Tampa with the coolest water is February, with an average temperature of 65°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.